 Tensile and compressive strength

 Materials must withstand high axial and transverse loads without permanent deformation.
-Steel has high strength in tension and compression but can corrode.
+Steel has high strength in tension and compression, but it can corrode.
 Aluminum alloys offer excellent strength-to-weight characteristics.
 Reinforced polymers combine strength with corrosion resistance.

 Fatigue resistance